mesonbuild/meson/docs/markdown/Wrap-dependency-system-manual.md

 Meson build patches are only supported for wrap-file mode.
 When using wrap-git, the repository must contain all Meson build definitions.

+Since *0.49.0* `meson_filename` can be a the path relative to project's `subprojects` directory to a `meson.build` file that will be copied to the root of subproject's directory.
+This is easier than providing a patch in the case the build system consist of a single `meson.build` file.

 ## Using wrapped projects

 Wraps provide a convenient way of obtaining a project into your subproject directory.